 Endre Koronczi (1968) is an interdisciplinary artist living in Budapest He is an associate professor at the Media and Design Institute of the Eszterházy Károly Catholic University in Eger.
 His art is characterised by conceptual thought and poetic sensitivity.
 In his works, he examines the dynamics of human relationships, everyday situations, and emotions.
 For decades, he has been exploring the artistic possibilities of visualising airflow by means of outdoor experiments and indoor models.

-National Commissioner: Julia Fabényi
+Commissioner: Julia Fabényi

 Curator: Luca Cserhalmi

-Exhibiting artist: Endre Koronczi
+Exhibitor: Endre Koronczi

 Organiser: Ludwig Museum – Museum of Contemporary Art